Feedback Linearisation with State Constraints: Numerical Experiments

 \begin{ex}~ Let us consider the following constrained nonlinear tracking problem with a time-varying reference,

 The tracking problem given in Eqs.~\eqref{LZ ode} is a SISO system, however, it has multiple constraints requiring sequential augmentation (see Section~\ref{subsec: sequential aug}).

-Numerical experiments were conducted using an integral parameter of $\beta=20$, $\eps$-NRD threshold parameter of $\eps=[0.01,\dots,0.01]$ and positioning the poles at $-0.3$.
-By initialising the virtual input to have zero initial value according to Eq.~\eqref{eq: xi zero}, the initial condition of integral states was found to be $\xi(0)=[\xi_1(0),\xi_2(0)]^\top=[0.0143,-0.0388]^\top$.
-We execute Algorithm~\ref{Alg: aug} and Algorithm~\ref{Alg: FBL controller synthesis} to synthesise a controller and simulate the closed-loop system.
+Numerical experiments were conducted using an integral parameter of $\beta=100$, $\eps$-NRD threshold parameter of $\eps=[0.01,\dots,0.01]$ and positioning the poles at $-0.3$.
+By initialising the feedback controller to have zero initial value according to Eq.~\eqref{eq: xi zero}, the initial condition of the integral states was found to be $\xi(0)=[\xi_1(0),\xi_2(0)]^\top=[0.002,-0.001]^\top$.
+We execute Algorithm~\ref{Alg: aug} and Algorithm~\ref{Alg: FBL controller synthesis} to synthesise controllers and simulate the closed-loop system.
 During simulation, we monitor the switching condition in Eq.~\eqref{eq: switching condition}.
 When triggered, we re-execute two algorithms to synthesise a new controller, switch to the updated system, and continue the simulation, again tracking the switching condition.

 For comparison, we also applied the classical FBL controller from Section~\ref{subsec: FBL with poles}, using the same poles and parameters but ignoring the state constraint (without augmenting the system at all).
 Fig.~\ref{Fig: LZ application} shows the trajectories generated by the two controllers.
 The constrained switching controller (red) respects the feasible region $\phi(t,x) \leq 0$, remaining entirely outside the shaded area, while still achieving asymptotic tracking of the reference signal $y_r(t)$.
 In contrast, the classical FBL controller (green) exhibits a significant overshoot early on, violating the constraint.